Jeoml/flutter-chatbotservice-auth-payment/README.md

-# Flutter Login Page
+# Flutter Chatbot

-This project is a simple Flutter application that includes a login page with email and password fields, and a sign-in button.
+This project is a simple Flutter application that includes a login page with email and password fields, and a sign-in button, which will further be developed into a chat application.

 ## Prerequisites